 Pay off your credit cards smarter with Tally

 Chipping away at debt isn’t an easy task.
 But it is a manageable one—especially if you pair one of the two methods above with the right tools.

-Enter Tally—the world’s first automated debt manager.
+Enter Tally† — the world’s first automated debt manager.
 We offer you a better way to pay off your cards while saving money on interest.
-We consolidate all of your cards into a single monthly payment at a lower interest rate.
+Tally consolidates all of your credit card debt into a single monthly payment at a lower interest rate.
 Then, our Tally Advisor looks at your budget and recommends how much you should pay each month to save the most money on interest and get out of debt faster.

-To achieve the financial freedom you’ve been searching for, get Tally today.
+To achieve the financial freedom you’ve been searching for, check out Tally today.